linkchecker/linkchecker/doc/src/man/linkchecker.rst

 .. option:: -o TYPE[/ENCODING], --output=TYPE[/ENCODING]

-    Specify output type as text, html, sql, csv, gml, dot, xml, sitemap, none or failures.
+    Specify the console output type as text, html, sql, csv, gml, dot, xml, sitemap, none or failures.
     Default type is text.
 The various output types are documented below.
     The ENCODING specifies the output encoding, the default is that of your locale.
 Valid encodings are listed at https://docs.python.org/library/codecs.html#standard-encodings.